LLoCO: Learning Long Contexts Offline: Related work

 \myparagraph{Long-context LLMs} Recently, there have been efforts to increase the LLMs' context window sizes efficiently with continual pretraining or finetuning.
 One line of work focuses on scaling the Rotary Position Embeddings (RoPE)~\citep{su2021roformer}, achieving longer contexts up to $128$k~\citep{chen2023extending, chen2024longlora, peng2024yarn}.
 Mistral~\citep{jiang2023mistral} proposes sliding window attention that only attends to part of tokens from the previous layer, reducing compute and enabling pretraining with long-context to $30$k.
 Nevertheless, as the auto-regressive generation in LLMs is largely memory-bound~\citep{kwon2023efficient}, storing the KV cache of longer contexts slows down the inference and requires large GPU VRAMs.

 \myparagraph{Context compression} A closely related topic is context compression, which aims to train a general compressor that can compress any input prompts.
 GIST~\citep{mu_learning_2023}, AutoCompressor~\citep{chevalier2023autocomp}, and ICAE~\citep{ge_-context_2023} finetune LLMs in a ``soft prompt-tuning" manner, either applying specific regularization in attention masks or utilizing dedicated ``memory tokens" to compress contexts into embeddings with significant shorter lengths.
 LLMLingua family~\citep{jiang-etal-2023-llmlingua, jiang-etal-2023-longllmlingua, wu2024llmlingua2} proposes a question-aware framework to compress prompts in natural languages for black-box LLM APIs.
-Another line of work employs KV cache compression by eviction~\citep{zhang2023h_2o, xiao2024streaming}, which only keeps informative keys and values for generation during inference, or quantization~\citep{sheng2023flexgen, hooper2024kvquant}.
-However, all those approaches aim to compress any inputs, which usually incurs rapid performance drops as the compression ratio exceeds a certain limit (e.g. $2$-$4\times$), especially for out-of-distribution texts, hindering their practical applications.
-In this work, we mainly focus on extreme compression of in-distribution documents of interest, going up to $30\times$ compression rates.
+Another line of work employs KV cache compression by eviction~\citep{zhang2023h_2o, xiao2024streaming, li2024snapkv, tang2024quest}, which only keeps informative keys and values for generation during inference, or quantization~\citep{sheng2023flexgen, liu2024kivi, hooper2024kvquant}.
+However, those previous approaches aim to compress any inputs, which usually incurs rapid performance drops as the compression ratio exceeds a certain limit (e.g. $4\times$), especially for out-of-distribution texts.
+Additionally, these methods may require custom kernel implementations to achieve real-time acceleration, limiting their practical use.
+In contrast, our work focuses on extreme compression of in-distribution documents, achieving up to 30× compression without the need for custom kernels.

 \myparagraph{Retrieval-augmented Generation} Retrieval enhances the performance of LLMs in knowledge-intensive tasks such as question answering with long documents or in open-domain.
 RAG techniques are effective both in finetuned scenarios and when applied to off-the-shelf LLMs~\citep{guu2020realm, lewis2020retrievalaugmented, zhang2024raft}, and have seen many advancements recently, emphasizing improved external knowledge integration, broader query support, and enhanced content clarity~\citep{jiang2023active, schick2023toolformer, asai2023selfrag}.
 Despite the improved performance from retrieval, challenges still remain in terms of runtime efficiency~\citep{mallen2022trust} and effective filtering of irrelevant parts~\citep{shi2023large, xu2024recomp}.
 Our proposed method opens up new opportunities for capturing important information while ensuring efficient generation.